jimratliff/GenoMac-system/README.md

   - Go to the top of this repo and start from scratch

 ## Remaining configuration steps that have not been (cannot be) automated

+## Known issues
+- Defining a separate lockscreen.png (i.e., separate from a user’s wallpaper) is not working.
+  - The previously known technique is given by Sodiq Olanrewaju, “[How to Change Your Mac’s Lock Screen Background Image](https://www.switchingtomac.com/how-to-change-your-macs-lock-screen-background-image/),” Switching2Mac.com, February 14, 2024.
+  - Anticipating being able to implement this in macOS 26 Tahoe, I added to this repo: resources/images/lockedscreen.png
+    - If an until this is resolved, this file is vestigial.
 ### Apps to install manually
 - Howard Oakley’s [Podofyllin: lightweight PDF viewer and analysis](https://eclecticlight.co/delighted-podofyllin/)
   - [version 1.4](https://eclecticlight.co/wp-content/uploads/2025/06/podofyllin14.zip)